British Council: 1930s-40s

+21st century

-2007: The Russian Foreign Ministry ordered the British Council to close its offices outside Moscow.
-The Ministry alleged that it had violated Russian tax regulations, a move that British officials claimed was a retaliation over the British expulsion of Russian diplomats allegedly involved with the poisoning of Alexander Litvinenko.
-This caused the British Council to cease carrying out all English-language examinations in Russia from January 2008.
+The Russian Foreign Ministry ordered the British Council to close its offices outside Moscow in 2007.
+The Ministry alleged that it had violated Russian tax regulations, a move that British officials claimed was retaliation over the British expulsion of Russian diplomats allegedly involved with the poisoning of Alexander Litvinenko.
+This caused the British Council to cease carrying out all English-language examinations in Russia in January 2008.
 In early 2009, a Russian arbitration court ruled that the majority of the tax claims, valued at $6.6 million, were unjustified.

+In June 2025, Russia designated the British Council as an “undesirable organisation,” resulting in the suspension of its remaining activities in the country, and limiting access for Russian students and educators to English-language examinations, academic resources, and cultural exchange programmes.
+Following the designation, Russia’s Federal Security Service (FSB) stated that it had identified and 'warned' university teaching staff in four regions who had cooperated with the British Council.
+The decision restricts Russian citizens’ access to IELTS certification, which is a common requirement for emigration, study, and employment in numerous countries.
+Russia also cited the British Council’s alleged support for the 'LGBT movement', which had been officially banned in Russia under legislation designating it as 'extremist'.

+Attacks

+In 1984, Kenneth Whitty, Deputy Director of the British Council in Athens, was murdered by militants from the Abu Nidal Organisation.

-2011: On 19 August, a group of armed men attacked the British Council office in Kabul, the capital of Afghanistan, killing at least 12 people – none of them British – and temporarily took over the compound.
+On 19 August 2011 a group of armed men attacked the British Council office in Kabul, the capital of Afghanistan, killing at least 12 people – none of them British – and temporarily took over the compound.
 All the attackers were killed in counter-attacks by forces guarding the compound.
 The British Council office was relocated to the British Embassy compound, as the British Council compound was destroyed in the suicide attack.

-2013: The British Council in Tripoli, Libya, was targeted by a car bomb on the morning of 23 April.
+In 2013, the British Council in Tripoli, Libya was targeted by a car bomb on the morning of 23 April.
 Diplomatic sources were reported as saying that "the bombers were foiled as they were preparing to park a rigged vehicle in front of the compound gate".
 The attempted attack was simultaneous with the attack on the French Embassy in Tripoli on the same day that injured two French security guards, one severely, and wounded several residents in neighbouring houses.
-A jihadist group calling itself the Mujahedeen Brigade was suspected possibly linked to Al-Qaeda in the Islamic Maghreb.
+A jihadist group calling itself the Mujahedeen Brigade was suspected, possibly linked to Al-Qaeda in the Islamic Maghreb.

+On 28 August 2025, the British Council building in the Ukrainian capital of Kyiv was damaged in a Russian missile strike, with one security guard injured.
+The Russian Ambassador to the UK Andrey Kelin was summoned to the Foreign Office by Foreign Secretary David Lammy.